athack-ctf/chall2025-detached-then-forgotten/HACKME.md

-Ned is known to get attached, then detach and forget.
+Ned is known to get attached, then detach and completely forget.
 This time, what he left behind is yours to find.
+However, don't be fooled by his past.

 Ned's credentials: